Back to California

 Judicial Officer

-A person who holds a position as a judge in the judicial system.
+A person who holds a position as a judge or similar legal authority.

 Alternate Mailing Address